filipepcampos/feup-ri-reactive-robot/README.md

 docker exec -it ros2-it bash
 ```

-## Setup without Docker
+### Setup without Docker
-If you wish to run this project we are using ROS2 Iron and Gazebo Classic.
+If you wish to run this project we are using **ROS2 Iron** and **Gazebo Classic**.
 For more dependencies, please emulate what is installed in the [Dockerfile](https://github.com/filipepcampos/feup-ri-reactive-robot/blob/55585e06fe7109fc3b3b1936e3a66848090f58f4/Dockerfile#L7C1-L7C1).

-## Running the Simulation
+### Running the Simulation

 For this setup, you will require 3 terminals running inside the container (or a single multiplexed terminal using `tmux`, pre-installed in the image).
 The following instructions assume that these commands have been run already: